Bardolph-Automation-Inc/bardolph/README.md

 This script sets the colors of all known lights to a bright shade of red and turns all of them on.

-Any values never specified default to zero, or an empty string.
-This can lead to unwanted results, so each of the values should be set at least once before setting the color of any lights.
-Consider starting your script with `get all` (the `get` command is described below).

-When a value isn't specified a second time, the existing value is used again.
+When a value isn't specified a second time, the VM uses the existing value.
 For example, the following reuses numbers for saturation, brightness, and kelvin throughout:
 ```